 Student Learning Outcomes Criteria/Checklist 1.
-Examine how arts, literature, philosophy or foreign languages reflect historical, intellectual, and cultural contexts, as well as aesthetic tastes.
-Is an introductory course or broad in scope or survey in nature.
-2. Develops a comprehensive understanding of and an ability to describe the heritage being studied and transmits a knowledge of the cultural heritage in the humanities.
+Examine how arts, literature, philosophy or foreign langua reflect historical, intellectual, and cultural contexts, as we aesthetic tastes. , 2.
+Develops a comprehensive understanding of and an ability to describe the heritage being studied and transmits a knowledge of the cultural heritage in the humanities.
 3. Focuses on ideas and values of a particular heritage being studied as expressed in their literature, philosophies or religions.